Turkey summons US Ambassador over genocide announcement - WTMJ

 The White House proclamation immediately prompted statements of condemnation from Turkish officials, although Turkish President Recep Tayyip Erdogan is yet to address the issue.

-Turkey rejects the use of the word, saying both Turks and Armenians were killed, and has called for a joint history commission to investigate.
+Turkey rejects the use of the word, saying both Turks and Armenians were killed in the World War I-era fighting, and has called for a joint history commission to investigate.
+For years, American presidents have avoided using “genocide” to describe what Armenians call Meds Yeghern, or the Great Crime.

+The announcement comes as Turkish-American relations suffer from a host of issues.
+The U.S. has sanctioned Turkish defense officials and kicked Turkey out of a fighter jet program after the NATO member bought Russian-made S400 defense system.
+Ankara is frustrated by Washington’s support of Syrian Kurdish fighters linked to an insurgency that Turkey has fought for decades.
+Turkey has also demanded the extradition of Fethullah Gulen, a Turkish cleric accused of orchestrating a bloody coup attempt against Erdogan’s government in 2016.
+Gulen lives in the U.S. and denies involvement.

+Erdogan and Biden spoke on the phone Friday for the first time since the U.S. elections.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.